Hotmoka/hotmoka/tutorial/Takamaka.md

 of `Bid` contain a `hash` made up of 32 bytes.
 As already said, this will be recomputed at reveal time and matched against the result.
-Since arrays cannot be stored in blockchain, we use storage class `takamaka.util.Bytes32` here, a library class that hold 32 bytes, as a traditional array.
+Since arrays cannot be stored in blockchain, we use storage class `takamaka.util.Bytes32` here, a library class that holds 32 bytes, as a traditional array.
 It is well possible to use a `StorageArray` of a wrapper of `byte` here, but `Bytes32` is much more compact and its methods consume less gas.